 More Ghirlandaio and a bit of Vespucci

 Ghirlandaio was quite active at the Ognissanti complex.
 He also painted a Pietà and a Madonna of Mercy (Madonna della Misericordia) in the second chapel on the right.
 These works were executed in 1472.
 The Madonna is the most interesting of the two works.
-She has several people under her protective cloak, and the boy between the Madonna and the man in red is often claimed to be the young Amerigo Vespucci.
+She has several members of the Vespucci family under her protective cloak, and the boy between the Madonna and the man in red is often claimed to be the young Amerigo Vespucci.
 However, the church asserts that the boy is actually his brother Antonio.
 The angel in the top left corner supposedly has the face of Amerigo.
 If you look down at the floor, you will notice a tombstone with the name AMERIGO VESPVCIO.
 You might be tempted to assume that this is Amerigo’s Vespucci’s tomb, but this is not the case.
-The explorer Amerigo Vespucci died in Seville in 1512 in Spain was presumably buried there.
+The explorer Amerigo Vespucci died in Seville in 1512 and was presumably buried there.
 This is the tomb of a relative who – according to the tombstone – died in 1471.
-The man was named Amerigo too, so perhaps he was the explorer’s grandfather (the man in red of the fresco).
+The man was named Amerigo too and he was the explorer’s grandfather (the man in red of the fresco).

 Ghirlandaio was also responsible for a large fresco of The Last Supper in the refectory of the convent.
 It can be dated to 1480, so it was probably executed as part of the same project that produced the fresco of Saint Jerome in his study.
 The fresco can be visited free of charge, but as stated above: only on Mondays, Tuesdays and Saturdays (between 9:00 and 12:00 if I recall correctly).
 To get to the refectory, exit the church, turn right and then right again.
 This takes you to the cloister, the Chiostro Grande.
 The entrance to the refectory is in the cloister.

 Ghirlandaio’s fresco is huge.
 It measures 810 by 400 centimetres and covers the entire back wall.
 The fresco has quite a few interesting details.
 Note for instance the decorations on the tablecloth.
-Judas sits apart on the other side of the table, while John has fallen asleep and Peter seems to be holding a knife.
+Judas sits separate from the others on the other side of the table, while John has fallen asleep and Peter seems to be holding a knife.
 Christ is the only one with a clear halo.
 The background of trees and birds is quite impressive.
 A dove sits on the windowsill on the left.
 A peacock with a huge tail can be seen on the right.
-My interpretation: the Holy Spirit and the Christian religion have just arrived while the pagan religion – the peacock is the symbol of the Greek goddess Hera – is about to leave.
+The dove obviously represents the Holy Spirit, while the peacock is a symbol of immortality.

 Text and translation taken from Lisa Jardine’s Erasmus, Man of Letters: The Construction of Charisma in Print, p.
 81.